kokosinski/Copyleft-FOSS/README.md

 Open Data Commons Open Database License v1.0

-Copyright Kokosinski.
+// Copyright 2021 Kokosinski.
 All rights reserved.
+// Use of this source code is governed by a JPII-style
+// license that can be found in the LICENSE file.